 Dry-drown them.
 Ants don’t like many mineral powders as the sharper edges cut them up and dehydrate them – but we can’t even feel the sharp edges.
 This means that you can use baby powder or food-grade diatomaceous earth in a powder-sprayer on the ant nest or anthill.
 Start by following any visible outdoor trails and dusting the trails with the powder.
 Once you reach the anthill or nest, dust more evenly over the exterior.
 Then put the nozzle of the powder-sprayer into the entrance and coat as much of the interior of the nest as you can with the powder.
 If you have a particularly deep nest, this may not be effective as they may just create another exit, but for shallow nests it works well.

-Use peppermint prevention indoors.
-Ants do not like peppermint.
+Use peppermint essential oil prevention indoors.
+Ants do not like peppermint, and definitely don’t like peppermint oil.
 You can create an invisible, minty-fresh barrier by placing peppermint essential oil inside your house near potential entry points for ants.
 Swipe some on with a cotton ball, or mix some with water and spray it around inside.
-You can even soak a cotton ball in the oil and leave it near a regularly-frequented area to discourge scouts.
+You can even soak a cotton ball in the peppermint oil and leave it near a regularly-frequented area to discourage scouts.
+Cinnamon oil works in s similar fashion.
 Essential oils don’t last for long, so you may need to replace it regularly, but it smells wonderful!

 Stop indoor ant trails with vinegar.
 Make a solution of equal parts of vinegar and water, and put it in a spray bottle.
 Use this spray along any ant trails you might find in your house, and wipe it off.
-The vinegar will mask the pheromones from the ant trail.
-You can also use vinegar to spray baseboards, cracks, and any other places that ants might enter the home as a deterrent.
+The vinegar will mask the pheromones from the ant trail and deter ants that may want to follow those trails.
+You can also use vinegar to spray baseboards, cracks, and any other places that ants might enter the home as an ant repellent.

 Eliminate food and water sources.
 While this seems obvious, it’s always important to remember that ants usually try to come inside for food or water.
 Whenever possible, make sure that any enticements are eliminated to keep them out of the home.